This article will describe in detail regarding NITI Aayog’s “Strategy for New India @75”.

 - India faces a large number of environmental concerns but air pollution, solid waste management, water pollution, and forestry are only given much

-- There is an absence of integrated, comprehensive view on how ecological issues can be integrated into all sectors indicating that these issues are still not core to the mindset of the planners.
+- There is an absence of an integrated, comprehensive view on how ecological issues can be integrated into all sectors indicating that these issues are still not a priority for the planners.

 - There is a total absence of an understanding that the current form and goal of economic growth is inherently

 Examples of the internal contradictions in the document.
 Mining:

 - Mining is one of the biggest ecological and social disasters in India, especially the large-scale open-cast

 - NITI Aayog has ignored this when it proposed a doubling of the extent of